-Category of staff involved in data entry
+\\\\ategory of staff involved in data entry

 In view of the staff requirements, it is necessary to know the categories of staff usually assigned by Nigerian libraries to bibliographic data entry onto the OPAC.
-Sixty-one percent (61%) of the respondents involved both professional and Para-professional staff in the library while (25.8%) involve every available hand; professionals, Para-professionals and even students on Industrial Training programs.
-Just a mere 12.9% of the respondents restrict the operations to professional staff only.
+Sixty-one percent of the respondents involved both professional and paraprofessional staff in the library while 25.8% involve every available hand; professionals, paraprofessionals, and even students on Industrial Training programs.
+Just a mere 12.9% of the respondents restrict the operations to only professional staff.